Creatus-Desenvolvimento-de-Solucoes/stalo/README.md

 ## Stalo Autoupdater

 This is the main Repository to handle version control over stalo player.
-Go to [releases](https://github.com/Creatus-Desenvolvimento-de-Solucoes/stalo/releases) section to see the releases.
+Go to [releases](https://github.com/Creatus-Desenvolvimento-de-Solucoes/stalo/releases) section to see the releases or [download it now](https://github.com/Creatus-Desenvolvimento-de-Solucoes/stalo/releases/tag/autoupdater/Stalo.exe).